FLO-2DSoftware/FLO-2D-Docs/source/flo-2d_pro/GDS Manual PRO 2021/GDS Manual PRO 2021.rst

 .. image:: img/GDS098.jpg

+.. |elev_insert_icon| image:: img/GDS099.jpg
+   :height: 14px
+   :alt: Elevation Insert

-Use this command (or the |GDS099| icon) to insert elevation data at selected points within the working region.
+Use this command (or the |elev_insert_icon| icon) to insert elevation data at selected points within the working region.
 To use this tool:

-    1. Select the *Elevation Points/Insert* command (Design menu) or the toolbar icon |GDS099| and click the left mouse button.
+    1. Select the *Elevation Points/Insert* command (Design menu) or the toolbar icon |elev_insert_icon| and click the left mouse button.
     2. A dialog box appears for the elevation entry in feet or meters.
        Click *‘OK’* to accept the value.